Spring Cloud Tutorials – Auto Refresh Config Changes using Spring Cloud Bus

 spring.rabbitmq.password=guest

-Now run order-service application which should be running at http://localhost:8282.
+Now run the order-service application, which should be running at http://localhost:8282.

-Now if you update properties of both catalog-service and order-service and commit the changes, you just need to trigger /bus/refresh on any one application.
-This will automatically broadcast the config changes to all the services that subscribed to RabbitMQ and refresh the properties.
+Now, if you update the properties of both catalog-service and order-service and commit the changes, you just need to trigger /bus/refresh on any one application.
+This will automatically broadcast the config changes to all the services that are subscribed to RabbitMQ and refresh the properties.

-Not only different applications, you may be running multiple instances of same application on different ports.
+Not only different applications, but you may also be running multiple instances of the same application on different ports.
 The same process works in these cases also.

 The source code for this article is at https://github.com/sivaprasadreddy/spring-cloud-tutorial.